pluralsight/guides/draft/microsoft-net/building-a-generic-csv-writer-reader-using-reflection/article.md

 Here, we:
 1. Define a boolean ```isFirstPropertyWritten``` to see if we write the first property yet.
 2. Get all the properties as ```PropertyInfo``` using reflection.
-3. Iterate over the properties, checking if the current property name or index is in the ignore list.
+3. Iterate over the properties, checking if the current property name or index is in the ignore or filter list by ```isIgnore``` flag.
 4. If it is not, we check if the first property is written.
 5. If the first property is not written then we add a comma to output, since we will keep adding properties after that.
 6. Preprocess and add the current property's value to output.